Salt Lake City Slip & Fall Lawyers

 In Utah, property owners owe a duty of reasonable care to anyone who lawfully enters the property.
 A duty of care simply means that property owners are responsible for ensuring that their premises are reasonably safe for visitors.
-This includes taking certain steps, such as conducting property maintenance and warning potential visitors of any unsafe conditions.
+This includes taking certain steps, such as the following steps:

 In order to prove that a property owner was negligent and, therefore, liable for a slip and fall accident, you will need to prove all of the following elements: